-To help teams perform specific tasks, they need operational guidance.
+To help teams perform their planning, project management, and technical tasks, they need operational guidance.
 That is, they need some thing or some person that tells them precisely what to do and when.
 That is the role of an operational process.
-It provides a simple and brief description of the steps required to do this specific job.
+An operational process provides a simple and brief description of the steps required to do a specific job.
 It is in a format that is easy to read and to use, and it is typically on a one-page script or short set of electronic cues.
 The key is that the guidance be brief and clear and not buried in paragraphs of opaque text in some procedures books.
-To be most helpful, operational processes must meet the following requirements.